lupingyugroup/Yu-s-Research-Group/content/home/welcome.md

   css_class:
 ---
 <br>
 Our research is focused on the intersection area of organic chemistry and materials science with emphasis on the synthesis and understanding of organic materials with novel electronic and optical properties.
-Our overarching philosophy is to take an interdisciplinary approach to the exploration of the relationships between chemical structure and physical properties of resulting materials.
-New chemical synthetic methodologies are developed to facilitate design and discovery of new materials for organic solar cells, organic electronics, water splitting, and other practical applications.